 You can also rent clothes at your destination.
-We rented snowboarding clothes in Finland and New Zealand, and jackets for a trek in Nepal.
+We’ve rented snowboarding clothes in Finland, New Zealand and France and jackets for a trek in Nepal.

-For our Finland trip we packed for both active outdoorsy stuff (snowboarding, hiking, horse riding) in Ruka and city life in stylish Helsinki.
+This was our cold weather packing list for our Finland trip in early May.
+We packed for both active outdoorsy stuff (snowboarding, hiking, horse riding) in Ruka and city life in stylish Helsinki.

-- Tortuga backpack (Simon) – Lots of space and a good hip belt to take the weight of the shoulders.
+- Tortuga Outbreaker backpack (Simon) – Lots of space and a good hip belt to take the weight off the shoulders.